 Are people commenting on your recent post on Facebook or Instagram?
 You have an opportunity to engage with your audience and answer questions if people respond to your posts!
 Do you have someone on your team equipped to answer questions and respond to comments on your social media platforms?

 You can also engage your audience and potential customers by posting a poll or survey to start a conversation.
 You can ask what are some favorite indoor and outdoor summer activities for kids!
-These polls and surveys can also give you insight about what your target market wants.
+These polls and surveys can also give you insight into what your target market wants.

 #5: Location, Location, Location